SCOTT-HAMILTON/trees-with-n-nodes-stanza/README.md

 ```clojure
 val left = N - root-children - 1
 ```
-This next line associates to each *base-tree* a *left* counter which is the *left* number of nodes that we need to somehow add to the *base-tree* in order to get a valid **final-tree**.
+This next line associates to each *base-tree* a *left* counter which is the left-number of nodes that we need to somehow add to the *base-tree* in order to get a valid **final-tree**.
-The first *base-tree* doesn't need any more nodes, it's *left* value is 0, the second needs one more node, it's *left* value is one, and the last one need 2 nodes, it's *left* value is 2.
+The first *base-tree* doesn't need any more nodes, it's *left* value is 0, the second needs one more node, it's *left* value is one, and the last one needs 2 nodes, it's *left* value is 2.
 `0, 1, 2`.

 The next lines are quite easy to understand, they look at the *left* value of the current *base-tree* and